lauT0/cse15l-lab-reports/lab3.md

 technical/plos/journal.pbio.0020156.txt:        open-access publication, the American Society for Clinical Investigation (ASCI) has since technical/plos/journal.pbio.0020156.txt:        author charges and other means,” John Hawley, the executive director of the ASCI writes,
 ```
+- In the above output, I searched recursively in the technical/plos directory to find which files contain the phrase "SCI".
+The terminal output is all the files in that directory that contain "strategy", for each file, it gives the line that "strategy" appeared on.

 2) using -v option to inverse-search, which will exclude any phrase I want and print the rest to the terminal.
 Found with ChatGPT
+- this command returns all the lines from the file that don't contain a particular phrase, including blank lines.
+- It could be useful, if for example, I have a file with some data on different college majors and I wanted to examine data on all majors except for CSE majors.
+I could use `grep -v` to return all data except for CSE major data.
 ```
 $ grep -v "a" technical/plos/journal.pbio.0020001.txt